shuadev/portfolio-site/2025-portfolio-site/README.md

-# Portfolio-site

-This is an open source project to use as a portfolio site.
-This has been created with React, Vite, and Tailwindcss

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.